SynodicMonth/ChebyKAN/README.md

 [Chebyshev polynomials](https://en.wikipedia.org/wiki/Chebyshev_polynomials) are orthogonal polynomials defined on the interval [-1, 1].
 They are very good at approximating functions and can be calculated recursively.

-A simple (and naive) implementation of ChebyKANLayer is provided in `chebyKANLayer.py`.
-Its not optimized yet.
+A simple (and naive) implementation of ChebyKANLayer is provided in `chebyKANLayer_unoptimized.py`.
+Its reserved for a brief understanding.

+Thanks @JanRocketMan for proving ChebyKAN = Linear + custom activation function. (see issue #3 for more information) Thanks @iiisak and @K-H-Ismail for providing an optimized version by replace recurrent definition with trigonometric definition and vectorization.
+The optimized version is in `ChebyKANLayer.py`.

 # Usage
 Just copy `ChebyKANLayer.py` to your project and import it.